rstrotmann/nif/docs/reference/add_covariate.md

 their source is defined by the `domain` and `testcd` arguments.
-Covariate observations can be further specified with the `cat` and `scat` arguments that refer to the 'xxCAT' and 'xxSCAT' fields of the source domain (xx), and the `observation_filter` argument.
+Covariate observations can be further specified with the `cat` and `scat` arguments that refer to the 'xxCAT' and 'xxSCAT' fields of the source domain, and the `observation_filter` argument.
 This may be necessary, when observations defined by the `testcd` alone are ambiguous.

-In general, the covariate value and the respective observation time stamp are taken from the 'xxSTRESN' and 'xxDTC' fields of thesource (where xx refers to the domain code).
+In general, the covariate value and the respective observation time stamp are taken from the 'xxSTRESN' and 'xxDTC' fields of the source (where xx refers to the domain code).
 Other fields can be specified by the `dv_field` and `dtc_field` arguments.